Form a Limited Liability Company in Florida

 1. Choose Your Company Name.

 You must choose a name for your business that you have the right to use.
 In other words, the name can not be taken by another business in Florida.
-If you like, SunDoc can run your name search on your behalf.
+If you like, SunDoc can run your name search or reserve your LLC name on your behalf.
 Your preferred name needs to be available in the State of Florida.

 2. Understand the LLC Organizer Requirement.